 - Gaillardia 'Arizona Sun': 2005 All-America Selections Winner, these 3 to 4-inch flowers have a red center surrounded by yellow.

 - Gaillardia 'Burgundy': These feature wine-red petals with a yellow center disk that ages to burgundy.

 - Gaillardia 'Fanfare': This variety produces trumpet-shaped flowers that shade from soft red through yellow radiate from a rosy center disk.

 - Gaillardia 'Goblin': This is a very hardy variety with large green leaves that are veined in maroon.

 - Gaillardia 'Mesa Yellow': The 2010 All-America Selections Winner is known for striking yellow flowers.

 Blanket flower does not require deadheading to keep blooming, but the plants will look better and be fuller if you do cut the stems back when the flowers start to fade.
 You will also get more continuous flowering with deadheading, so don't be shy about it.
-Divide Gaillardia plants every 2 to 3 years, to keep them from dying out.
+Divide Gaillardia plants every two to three years to keep them from dying out.